Deciding Isomorphy using Dehn fillings, the splitting case: Algorithmic problems in nilpotent groups

 follows from the fact that $\nu_1N \charleq N$ and the second one:

-follows from the fact that, on hand restriction gives a homomorphism $\Aut(N) \to \Aut(\nu_1N)$ and on the other hand since $\nu_1 N$ is free abelian, all its automorphisms are outer.
-The following propostion needed for our induction.
+follows from the fact that, on the one hand restriction gives a homomorphism $\Aut(N) \to \Aut(\nu_1N)$ and on the other hand since $\nu_1 N$ is free abelian, all its automorphisms are outer.
+The following proposition is needed for our induction.